 Eat more antioxidants

 Oxidative stress occurs when the number of damaging free radicals in the body overwhelms the number of beneficial antioxidants.
-Not only can oxidative stress lead to health conditions such as diabetes, heart disease, and cancer, it’s also believed to affect the health of the scalp and to
+Not only can oxidative stress lead to health conditions such as diabetes, heart disease, and cancer, it’s also believed to

 The best sources of antioxidants are fruits and vegetables.